 Hospitals, community health clinics, and some primary health care clinics have pharmacists manning the sites, but with the mandate to scale up treatment and the skills gap in South Africa, Kheth’Impilo recognized a need for pharmacy support personnel to strengthen pharmacy services.
-The Elton John AIDS foundation funded a training programme to train pharmacist assistants, and further funding contributions towards the training programme were received from USAID Public Private Partnership, the Health and Welfare SETA, and SASIX.
+The Elton John AIDS foundation funded a training programme to train pharmacist assistants and further funding contributions towards the training programme were received from USAID public private Partnership, the Health and Welfare SETA, and SASIX.

 Monthly audits review general Good Pharmacy Practise (GPP) compliance of the dispensaries, stock control and availability, the quality of prescribing as well as the quality of counselling provided to the patients.
-Quarterly pharmacy assessments are used in all facilities we support to analyse progress and identify areas in need of focussed support.
+Quarterly pharmacy assessments are used in all facilities we support to analyse progress and identify areas in need of focused support.

 Indirectly supervised post basic pharmacist assistants and roving pharmacist assistants are responsible for quality provision of essential drugs according to the National Core Standards and Essential Drug List.
 Mentoring and support by pharmacists focuses on daily stock management as well as the development of skills for stock procurement and forecasting.

 The success of this intervention is measured on a monthly basis by looking at two specific indicators.
-Firstly, Kheth’Impilo measures the value of expired medication as a percentage of the total facility stock value, and secondly, reports on essential drug availability.
+Firstly Kheth’Impilo measures the value of expired medication as a percentage of the total facility stock value and secondly reports on essential drug availability.

-Meeting this growing demand requires new innovative methods of working to increase output while maintaining quality of patient care and reducing the number of patients at the Public Health Centres daily.
+Meeting this growing demand requires new innovative methods of working to increase output while maintaining the quality of patient care and reducing the number of patients at the Public Health Centres daily.